-A listing page for the Nintendo Switch OLED has also appeared at Best Buy.
-The retailer.
-Best Buy will offer both the white and red/blue version of the Nintendo Switch OLED.
-View Deal
+A listing page for the Nintendo Switch OLED is now live at Best Buy.
+The retailer is offering both the white and red/blue version of the Nintendo Switch OLED, but is sold out of both.

 Nintendo Switch OLED: $349 @ Target (check stock)

-Target will begin taking pre-orders of the Nintendo Switch OLED last week.
+Target is now sold out of the Nintendo Switch OLED.
 The retailer is offering both the white and red/blue Nintendo Switch OLED, but it's likely to have stock in the run-up to the holiday season.

 Nintendo Switch OLED: $349 @ Nintendo (check stock)

 Nintendo was the first retailer to have a listing for the Nintendo Switch OLED go live.
-Nintendo will be selling both the white and red/blue versions of the Switch OLED, but both are listed as "temporarily sold out" right now.
+Nintendo is selling both the white and red/blue versions of the Switch OLED, but both are listed as "temporarily sold out" right now.

 Nintendo Switch OLED: $349 @ B&H Photo Video (check stock)

 A listing page for the Nintendo Switch OLED has appeared at B&H Photo Video, like the rest of the retailers on this list it's currently sold out.
 There is a waiting list you can join, however, and you'll be notified if it comes back in stock.

 Where to buy the Nintendo Switch OLED (U.K.)